-May need to move some computers from current computer stations and create new computer stations in middle of room (this is pending IT limitations).
+May need to move some computers from current computer stations and create new computer stations in o middle of room (this is pending IT limitations).

 Time constraints may need to be created depending on the task the student is performing to ensure a smooth flow of traffic in the A.C.E.
 (The A.C.E.
 Coordinator can determine appropriate times for printing, studying, and tutoring, based on experience, etc., at a later date).
-A front-desk attendant will inquire about the student's purpose in the space and allot the student a computer and timeframe in which The following will need to be provided by the college to maintain a clean workspace:
+A front-desk attendant will inquire about the student's purpose in the space and allot the student a computer and timeframe in which o Sneeze guard shields should be placed between each computer station in the A.C.E and on each study table.
+A work request has been submitted to have area measured for sneeze guards to be placed in the Center (cost still to be determined).